MrSquirrely/SquirrelyConverter/ISSUE_TEMPLATE.md

 ## Unexpected behavior
-*Type the unexpected nehavior here. try to be as discriptive as possible.*
+*Type the unexpected behavior here. try to be as descriptive as possible.*

-## Actual behavoir
+## Actual behavior
 *Type what the behavior is actually supposed to be.*

 ## Steps to reproduce the behavior